sheimoria/race-relations-in-sg/README.md

 # race-relations-sg
-An educational resource bank which was turned into a website to make it more accessible
+An educational resource bank which was turned into a website